-Once the safety concerns of reusing the roofing shingles have been properly addressed and all safety requirements are met, the ground asphalt can be used for a number of different applications including:
+After addressing the primary safety concerns of reusing roofing shingles, ground asphalt can actually be safely used for a number of things, including:

 To replace and recycle your shingle roof call now at 773.319.6306